 Broadening Horizons – many young people are not participating in extra-curricular activities, and aren’t experiencing meaningful encounters with the world of work.

-Attendance – in 2017, Hastings’ primaries had the highest persistent non-attendance in the country.
+Attendance – in 2017, Hastings’ primaries had the highest persistent non-attendance in the country. and was amongst the worst performing for secondary.

 Teaching – recruiting the best talent in teaching, and then retaining staff who would otherwise move elsewhere is proving a key challenge.